CarInsurance.com Insights

 • You can save up to 46% per year on your car insurance policy in New York by comparing price quotes from multiple insurers.

-The cheapest full coverage car insurance in New York is $85, saving you $71 compared to the average cost of insurance in the state, which is around $156 per month.
+The cheapest car insurance in New York costs $85 per month for a full coverage policy from Progressive.
+That’s a $71 savings from the average cost of insurance in the state, which is $156 a month.

 Cheapest car insurance rates in New York per month